evyncke/v6ops-james/draft-vyncke-v6ops-james.md

 # Introduction

-In 2016, {{?RFC7872}} has measured the drop of packets with IPv6 extension headers.
+In 2016, {{?RFC7872}} has measured the drop of packets with IPv6 extension headers on their transit over the global Internet.
 This document presents a slightly different methodology with more recent results.

 # Methodology

+In a first step, the measurement is done between collaborating IPv6 nodes spread over the Internet and multiple Autonomous Systems (ASs).
+As seen in {{analyzed_as}}, the source/destination/transit ASs include some "tier-1" providers per {{TIER1}}, so, they are probably representative of the global Internet core.

+Relying on collaborating nodes has some benefits:

+- traffic timing can be measured accurately to answer the question whether extension headers are slower than plain IP6 packets;

+- traffic can be capture into pcap at the source and at the destination for later analysis.

 # Measurements

 ## Vantage Points

-Several servers were used worldwide (albeit missing South America and Africa as authors were unable to have IPv6 servers in these regions).
-Table {{table_vantage}} lists all the vantage points together with their AS number and country.
+Several servers were used worldwide (albeit missing South America and Africa as authors were unable to have IPv6 servers in these regions). {{table_vantage}} lists all the vantage points together with their AS number and country.

 {::include ./vantage_as.inc}
 {: #table_vantage title="All vantage AS"}

-### Tested Autonomous Systems
+### Tested Autonomous Systems {#analysed_as}

+During first step (traffic among fully meshed collaborative nodes), our probes have collected data on the following ASs:

+{::include ./analysed_as.inc}
+{: #table_analysed_as title="All AS (source/destination/transit)"}

+### Tested Extension Headers

 ## Results